rhondle/EmailNotify/README.md

 A WordPress notification plugin

 This utility sends an email notification to a predefined list of recipients whenever a new blog post is published.
+This is particularly useful if you wish to notify people that a new blog post has been published.

 ## Installation